Kizaru6255/kiro/README.md

 ## 🌟 What is Kiro?

-Kiro is a **next-generation modular app generator** that enables developers (and non-developers) to create full-fledged Flutter applications through a guided interactive flow.
+Kiro is a **next-generation modular app generator** that enables developers (and non-devel opers) to create full-fledged Flutter applications through a guided interactive flow.

 Think of Kiro as: